Recruiting | 8Min Read

 In addition, the standard recruitment process is suitable for mass hiring or entry-level positions but not capable of hiring people for managerial roles.

-Sometimes, companies hire or give a contract to people from outside with the right skills and tremendous experience to hire for the roles like CEO or head of the company.
+Sometimes, companies hire or give contracts to people from outside with the right skills and tremendous experience to hire for roles like CEO or head of the company.

 These people are called headhunters.
 They are a mediator between the experienced candidate and the company and provide executive people with special skills to the company.